Interplay of strong correlations and covalency in ionic band insulators: Introduction

-The interaction driven metallic region found in Ref\cite{PhysRevLett.97.046403} for the purely ionic Hubbard model is shown analytically to be just a line of measure zero in the $U-V$ plane.
-One of the main findings is that, while the two extremes of $x=0$ and $x=1$ are indeed band insulators, albeit of different kinds, the $x=0.5$ turns out to be a metal even in the non-interacting case.
+One of our main findings is that, while the two extremes of $x=0$ and $x=1$ are indeed band insulators, albeit of different kinds, the $x=0.5$ case turns out to be a metal even in the non-interacting case.
 Further, the metal at $U=0$ turns into a correlated band insulator even for infinitesimal interactions, and a re-entrant metallic phase is found at higher interactions, beyond which a Mott insulator is obtained.
 We find a rich phase diagram in the $U-T$ plane that is strongly dependent on the degree of covalency (or ionicity).

-This chapter is organized as follows: In Sec.~\ref{Model5.1}, we define the model and methods chosen to study correlation effects in different kinds of band insulators.
-In Sec.~\ref{Model5.2}, first we discuss the analytical results at zero and finite temperatures and then we present and discuss our numerical results.
+The paper is organized as follows: In Sec.~\ref{Model5.1}, we define the model and methods chosen to study correlation effects in different kinds of band insulators.
+In Sec .~\ref{Model5.2}, we present and discuss our numerical results.
 Finally, in Sec.~\ref{Model5.3}, we present our conclusions.